inxomnyaa/fireworks/README.md

 Either, give a firework via gamemode 1, or /give command.
 For generating the /give command i suggest using: https://mcstacker.bimbimma.com/mcstacker1.10.php and modifying the command to work with PocketMine-MP.
 This is not easy.
 No need to explain further.

 The easier way is to use the code to create custom fireworks.
-See #Create-a-custom-firework for that.
+See [Create a custom firework](#create-a-custom-firework) for that.

 # Create a custom firework
 This is sample code to explain the "API"-alike part of the plugin, giving 2 custom fireworks: